faisalazam/MavenInActionWithGitHubActions/MavenAndTesting/README.md

 </plugin>
 ```

-This [parameter mapping][parameter mapping-url] can be of different types like:
+This [parameter mapping][parameter-mapping-url] can be of different types like:
 * Mapping complex objects
 * Mapping collection types
 * Mapping Maps